codingitforward/cicdemoday2021/README.md

 **Renoj Varghese** is a recent graduate of the University of Connecticut where he studied Digital Media & Design.  | [Presentation](Megan_Demit.pdf)

 **Rudransh Dikshit** is a rising junior at Texas A&M University studying Computer Science.
-This summer, he worked as a software engineering Corps member at the New York City Department of City Planning’s Urban Design Office to design a REST-API to track sun position data and helped design an algorithm to calculate the roof pitch of buildings in New York and assess for solar potential.

 **Ryan Bushman** is a senior at Utah State University studying Statistics.
 This summer, he worked at the New York City Department of Health & Mental Hygiene’s Center for Health Equity and Community Wellness, creating numerous data visualization tools using Tableau.
 The intent of the project was to assess the performance of the agency’s By My Side Birth Support Program over time.
 The project is accompanied by a user guide for those unfamiliar with the software.
 He also conducted a quality-control analysis of the data collected by the program.